 - !USBAudioProbe.
 This will scan your USB system and report the details of any suitable devices it finds.

 - !USBScope.
 This is a simple audio oscilloscope and FFT spectrum analyser.
 It lets you observe the waveform being captured by a USB Audio device and perform basic measurements to obtains voltages or frequencies for test signals.
+(N.B.
+This version is now superceeded by the newer one, linked above.)

 The zip file USBAudioApps contains these four program.